hero-image

 Types of Food in Manaslu circuit trek

-Manaslu is the eighth-highest mountain in the world as it lies in northern Nepal, 65 km east of Annapurna.
-Only 8000 tourists visit the Manaslu region in a year.
-It is still one of the unexplored regions being one of the most beautiful, popular, and dangerous treks in Nepal.
-Nowadays tourism in the Manaslu area is rising because of the overcrowded route of Everest and Annapurna circuit trek.
+Manaslu is the eighth-highest mountain in the world, lying in northern Nepal, 65 km east of Annapurna.
+Only about 8,000 tourists visit the Manaslu region each year.
+It is still one of the most unexplored regions, and one of the most beautiful and adventurous treks in Nepal.
+Nowadays, tourism in the Manaslu area is rising because of the overcrowded routes of Everest and Annapurna Circuit treks.

 But as you climb higher, things get more basic.
 The lodges become small wooden houses with simple rooms.
 There might still be Wi-Fi, but you’ll likely have to pay for it.
 And because there’s no electricity up there, everything runs on solar power.
 That means if the weather’s bad, you might not have power for days.